 In Ireland I was entitled to twelve months of weekly payments because I was unemployed.
-I also had a redundancy payment, but I had a large mortgage and loans I had taken out in the good years that amounted to three times the money that was coming in.
+I also had a redundancy payment, but I had a large mortgage that amounted to three times the money that was coming in.
 I was 57 years old and my chances of a job were zero, so I started writing articles online because it was the only way I could think of that might keep the roof over my head.

 Four years later the article writing still gives me an ongoing income that is higher than I was earning in the security job.
 It took a while to build the contacts and reputation, but things are good.
 Article writing on a payment per article basis is not something I want to do forever.
 I need to transition my time to earning residual income from books I have written months or years ago rather than it all coming from work I have done this month.